fuegovic/Starguard/docs/env_file.md

 - `REPO_OWNER`: The username of the owner of the GitHub repo that you want to promote with the bot.
 - `GITHUB_REPO`: The name of the GitHub repo that you want to promote with the bot.

+- `SERVER_PORT`: The port for for the oauth server.
+The default is `5000`
+- `DOMAIN`: The domain for the oauth server.
+You need to use a domain to make it usable outside your home network.
+-
 - `GITHUB_CLIENT_ID`: The client ID of the GitHub OAuth app that you have created for the bot.
 You can create one at https://github.com/settings/apps
 - `GITHUB_CLIENT_SECRET`: The client secret of the GitHub OAuth app that you have created for the bot.
 You can get it from https://github.com/settings/apps